 One key aspect of VET that attracts learners is work based learning (WBL), or work placements.
 This is one of the best ways we can stimulate creativity and open up a whole new world for learners to enable them to collaborate, and put their learnings and ideas into practice.
 However, employer satisfaction in VET has fallen by around 8% over the last decade.
 This shows the VET system needs to change to meet the needs of employers and businesses, as well as effectively preparing learners for work placements.
 Encouraging creativity in learners will spark passion for learning about the industry, and will lead to more knowledgeable, capable and willing workers.
 Technology can help to support schools and training organisations to improve their WBL programs.

 If your school is interested in improving the learner experience, take a look at our new Work Based Learning feature here.

 Ready to take your training organisation to the next level this year?
-Book a demo with us today to find out how we can help you accelerate business growth.
+Request a demo with us today to find out how we can help you accelerate business growth.

 VET moves fast.
 Stay informed, with blogs straight to your inbox.